tamilzh2018/kode-kloud-test/AWS/AWS.md

 > *You no longer need a development instance.
 What steps must you take to terminate it safely, ensuring data is not lost unintentionally?*

+1) Delete the ec2 instance named xfusion-ec2 present in us-east-1 region.

+2) Before submitting your task, make sure instance is in terminated state.

 ### 💾 **EBS & Snapshots**